Majors: Dance and Comparative Literature

 Allisa-Zee Hartmann is a teacher/choreographer/costume designer from Cape Town, South Africa.
 She received her BA in Theater Arts and Dance at Beloit College, where she had the opportunity to dance in original dances by the faculty, as well as by guest artists Jin Wen Yu, Erica Wilson Perkins, Linda Lehovec, Aiko Kinoshita, Edisa Weeks and BJ Sullivan as well as debut a variety of her own choreographic works, two of which were adjudicated at ACDFA and one (“Get In The Ring”) that was invited to the National festival in Washington D.C in 2004 as a runner-up.
 She also traveled to Moscow, Russia, with Chelonia Dance Company as a soloist to perform in the “Festival of Choreographic Collectives”, for which they received grand prix accolades.
 In 2007 she received her AAS in Fashion Design at IADT Chicago.
 Allisa-Zee is currently working on her MFA in Dance at Sarah Lawrence College, NY.
 She has worked with esteemed choreographers Deganit Shemy, Rachel Thorne Germond (RTG Dance), Atalee Judy (Breakbone Dance), Kate Corby (LIVE ANIMALS), Johanna Wininsky and Christine Betsill (Thread Meddle Outfit) and co-directed the Space/Movement Project in Chicago for two years.
 She recently traveled back to Cape Town to teach a series of choreographic workshops for the South African Department of Education.

 Marcus Hayes is Associate Professor of Dance and Director of the Dance program at Austin Peay State University in Clarksville, TN.
 He received a dual Bachelors of Arts in History and Dance from Beloit College and his Master of Fine Arts in Dance with a concentration in Choreography from Mills College in Oakland, CA. Marcus danced and choreographed with the Without Shoes Dance Company in Rockford, IL and has taught various dance techniques at the School for the Rockford Dance Company, Rockford College, the University of Wisconsin Extension, and the Chicago Park District.
 Marcus has studied with and performed the works of Chris Johnson, Margaret Rennerfeldt, Anne Westwick, Kathleen McCormick, June Watanabe, Michelle Shear and Molissa Fenley.
-Marcus joined the faculty of APSU in Fall 2006 and can be reached at email@example.com.
+Marcus joined the faculty of APSU in Fall 2006.

 Study Abroad: Spain

 Clare Hogan graduated from Beloit in 2003 with a B.A. in Spanish and Theatre Arts (dance), receiving departmental honors in dance.
 She has since danced and performed in Seattle with Pablo Cornejo and KT Niejoff, and in Madison, WI with the Li Chiao Ping Dance Company.
-She is currently pursuing a graduate degree in Speech and Hearing Sciences in order to become a bilingual speech and language pathologist.
+In 2013 Clare complete a Master of Science in Speech and Hearing Sciences at Portland State University, with a concentration in bilingual speech-language pathology.
+She currently works with young children as a bilingual speech-language pathologist.
 She deeply values her dance education and experiences at Beloit.

 Samantha currently works in Environmental and Product Liability Litigation for an economics consulting firm in Washington, DC.
 Due to the lack of free time (80 hr work weeks largely responsible), she hasn't been dancing since she left Beloit, but has attempted to substitute her inactivity with monetary contributions to various arts programs in the DC area (i.e. Shakespeare Theatre, Kennedy Center, DCWit etc).
 She is well on her way to having enough cash saved up to open her own dance studio in 2010 (location yet to be determined), which is why she is working in the first place.
 Because of this plan and her current work-related professional development, she enrolled part-time in business and law classes at Georgetown University, beginning in the winter of 2005.